chiragetarvi19/NewsWrap-React/README.md

     npm install

-3. Set up Firebase:

-    Create a Firebase project at Firebase Console.
-    Add your Firebase configuration details in .env file (copy .env.example and rename it to .env).

-4. Run the application:
+3. Run the application:

     npm start

-5. Open your browser and visit http://localhost:3000 to view the application.
+4. Open your browser and visit http://localhost:3000 to view the application.

 ## Contributing